 - Custom date fields can be used to begin automations that occur relative to specific dates.
 For instance, you could create a custom date field for a contract renewal date and automate the process of renewing the contract with a client.

 - Hidden custom fields can be used to pass data into web pages and collect information such as UTM parameters.
 (Inline forms only.)

 In this article we'll cover how to create custom fields and various ways to use them.

 To create a new custom field:

-Click “Lists” in the top menu to navigate to Lists Overview.
+Click “Lists” in the left menu to navigate to Lists Overview.

 Click “Manage Fields” in the left menu:

-Click the “New Custom Field” button in the top-left corner:
+Click the “New Custom Field” button in the top-right corner:

 A modal window will appear with options for the format of your custom field.
 Select the custom field format you want and click “Next.”